 Nutrition info uses Silk Unsweetened Cashew Milk and does not include frosting.
-Each serving is 1 cupcake or 1/24th of a double layer cake.
+Each serving is 1 cupcake or 1/24th of a cake.

 Use room temperature ingredients.
 If the ingredients are cold it can prevent the flours from mixing properly and can interfere with how the cake rises.

 Line the pans with parchment paper.
 If you skip the parchment paper you will have trouble with the cakes sticking to the pans so don't skip it!
 To line the pans with parchment paper: 1) Place the pans on a large sheet of parchment paper.
 2) Trace the bottom of the pans with a pencil.
 3) Cut the parchment paper using the lines you traced.
 4) Grease the pan, place the parchment paper in the pan, then grease the parchment paper.
 This will ensure easy removal and the cakes will slide right out.

 Completely cool cake layers before frosting.
 If you try to assemble or frost the cake, even if it's the slightest bit warm, it will be a disaster!
 I recommend cooling completely, then placing them in the fridge tightly covered in plastic wrap for several hours to overnight.
 Otherwise, the cakes are very delicate and hard to frost.
 They can be refrigerated up to one day before frosting.

 Refrigerate cake after frosting.
 After the cake is frosted, place it in the fridge for 1 hour.
 This allows time for the cake and frosting to re-set, as it were.
 It will also ensure clean slices without crumbs.